 - 5 Operators enforce policies to govern deployments to the AKS cluster

-- 6 Release pipeline automatically executes pre-defined deployment strategy with each code change
+- 6 The release pipeline automatically executes a pre-defined deployment strategy with each code change

 - 7 Policy enforcement and auditing is added to CI/CD pipeline using Azure Policy